siemens/gencmpclient/README.md

 which usually is not a problem.

-From use with the underlying Security Utilities library the following environment variables may be defined.
+From use with the underlying Security Utilities library the following environment variables may be set when calling `cmake` (at generation time) or when using `Makefile_v1`.
-* When `SECUTILS_USE_ICV` is set, configuration files are expected to be integrity protected with an Integrity Check Value (ICV), which may be produced using `util/icvutil`.
+* If `SECUTILS_USE_ICV` is set, configuration files are expected to be integrity protected with an Integrity Check Value (ICV), which may be produced using `util/icvutil`.
 * Use of the UTA library can be enabled by setting `SECUTILS_USE_UTA`.
+  The UTA library must have been pre-installed on the system.
-* The TLS-related functions may be disabled by setting `SECUTILS_NO_TLS`.
+* The TLS-related functions may be disabled by setting `SECUTILS_NO_TLS`, which also needs to be done when calling `make` at build time.

 ### Using CMake or `Makefile_v1`